maybebyte/anthesis/about-me.md

 ## Qualities I value

+To be clear: this isn't a laundry list of expectations I carry with me when I meet people.
+I try to accept people as they are.
+In my experience, a person's value crystallizes in the absence of arbitrary comparisons.
+That said, humans notice patterns; these are recurring qualities in the people that become dear to me.

 - A sense of humor (even dad jokes are OK).
 - Ambition/a will to improve.
 - Compassion.
 - Honesty.
-Be direct with me and clearly communicate what you need--I'm not a mind reader.
+Be direct with me and clearly communicate what you need.
 - Humility.
 - Mindfulness.
 - Openness.